 Kate went to work but left at 11 o’ clock telling her boss she was sick.
 At the doctors waiting rooms, she examined her arm.
 The little blisters had grown and were pus filled and wet.
 She caught a whiff of something dead.
 Leaning closer she realised it was her arm.

 After getting her meds which unfortunately she had to pay for, she went home, ate, took her meds and lay down, shivering from pain.
 The doctor called just before 5 o’ clock and the news wasn’t good.
 “It’s a form of old-fashioned “Impetigo” which we haven’t seen in decades”.
 He sounded quite excited.
 “What’s that?”
 Kate mumbled cradling her burning arm.
 “It’s a type of skin infection from contact with usually something dead or very old and infected.
 It causes pus filled blisters that burst and infect the skin around them.
 Its highly contagious so stay away from work and family until the antibiotics work”.

-“Thank you doctor” she mumbled and put the phone down.
+“Thank you doctor” she said putting the phone down.
 Feeling very queasy and dizzy, she tried to sleep.
 Dreaming again of the old woman she woke with the hideous sound of her cackling ringing in her ears.
-“What have you given me old woman?” she moaned.
+“What have you given me old woman?”

 Morning brought no relief, in fact her arm was worse.
 Kate’s pyjamas were wet and stinky with brown and yellow pus, she felt nauseous.
 Carefully she peeled off the bandage and climbed into the shower holding her arm under the gentle, warm water.
 It felt like needles pushing into her skin and she sobbed with pain.
 It smelt better after the shower and Kate managed to get a bandage on, sucking air between her teeth to stop from crying out.
 She knew she had to go and see the old woman.